emitit/emitit.github.io/collections/_projects/2021-01-05-podcaster-design.md

 Perhaps the most valuable outcome from this project and the internship was learning to collaborate with multiple roles, lead discussions about potential solutions, ask lots of questions and listen carefully.

-Take a look at the design here: https://www.figma.com/proto/kwAki4HSqPpYMkdCXjVQXh/Podcaster?node-id=0%3A1&viewport=245%2C302%2C0.04&scaling=scale-down&starting-point-node-id=318%3A1091&show-proto-sidebar=1
+Take a look at the prototype [here](https://www.figma.com/proto/kwAki4HSqPpYMkdCXjVQXh/Podcaster?node-id=0%3A1&viewport=245%2C302%2C0.04&scaling=scale-down&starting-point-node-id=318%3A1091&show-proto-sidebar=1).